 The Research Administration Training Manager position is part of the Research Administration team in OSP, which is responsible for systems management, reporting, training, and outreach.
 This position will manage all training and associated training tasks related to sponsored project administration.
 This position serves as the main point of contact for information and questions from the university community on training needs.

-This position will develop new, modify existing, and maintain to keep up-to-date written training materials, visual aids, manuals, guides, forms, videos, and presentations for research administration topics.
+This position will develop, modify existing, and maintain to keep up-to-date written training materials, visual aids, manuals, guides, forms, videos, and presentations for research administration topics.